alesscif/music-playlist-service/DESIGN_DOCUMENT.md

       about 2500 songs in a single playlist, above the projected playlist size that customers will need in this phase, at the cost of having to store large items as we scale.
-    * A forward-thinking approach is create a separate table in which each song in a playlist is represented by a distinct item in the table (which contains the playlist ID and song identifiers).
+    * A forward-thinking approach is to create a separate table in which each song in a playlist is represented by a distinct item in the table (which contains the playlist ID and song identifiers).
 This removes the limitation of songs in a playlist, but consumes more data (and thus cost)